Zehanjo/bank-transaction-angular-supabase/README.md

 # BankTransactions

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9.
+Run `npm i` to install the dependencies

 ## Development server